Disability StudiesFind a programme

 Dr John Franey, (Senior Teaching Fellow), Ethics in professional practice; leadership and management in local authorities; school-based multi-agency group work.

-Dr Pauline Heslop, (Reader), Health and related issues; morbidity and mortality in people with intellectual disabilities; poverty and social disadvantage; young people with intellectual disabilities and transitions.
+Professor Pauline Heslop, (Professor), Health and related issues; morbidity and mortality in people with intellectual disabilities; poverty and social disadvantage; young people with intellectual disabilities and transitions.

 Dr Jak Lee, (Teaching Fellow, Senior Lecturer), Coaching psychology; school improvement and organisational development; whole-school procedures for supporting pupils with social and behavioural difficulties, and for emotional health and mental well-being.